mkongsivert/cocktail-scripts/README.md

 # cocktail-scraper
+1. Constructs a CSV file with a list of ingredients for all IBA official cocktails
-Pulls data on all IBA official cocktails and tells you which cocktails you can make given a certain set of ingredients
+2. Tells you which cocktails you can make given a certain set of ingredients